Flash Airlines Flight 604

 Flash Airlines Flight 604 was a charter flight from Sharm El Sheikh International Airport in Egypt to Charles de Gaulle International Airport in Paris, France, with a stop-over at Cairo International Airport, provided by Egyptian private charter company Flash Airlines.
-On 3 January 2004, the Boeing 737-300 that was operating the route crashed into the Red Sea shortly after takeoff from Sharm El Sheikh International Airport, killing all 135 passengers, most of whom were French tourists, and all thirteen crew members.
+On 3 January 2004, the Boeing 737-300 that was operating the route crashed into the Red Sea shortly after takeoff from Sharm El Sheikh, killing all 135 passengers, most of whom were French tourists, and all thirteen crew members.
 The findings of the crash investigation were controversial, with accident investigators from the different countries involved unable to agree on the cause of the accident.

-Flight 604 was the deadliest air disaster in Egypt until it was surpassed eleven years later by the bombing of Metrojet Flight 9268.
+Flight 604 was the deadliest air disaster in Egypt until it was surpassed almost 12 years later by the bombing of Metrojet Flight 9268.
 It remains the deadliest accident involving a 737 Classic aircraft.

-History of the flight
+Background

 Aircraft

 The aircraft involved, manufactured in October 1992, was an 11-year-old Boeing 737-3Q8 powered by two CFM International CFM56-3C1 engines.
 At the time of the accident, it had accumulated around 25,600 flight hours and 18,000 cycles of takeoffs and landings.

 Crew

-The captain of Flight 604 was 53-year-old Khedr Abdullah.
-He was a highly respected pilot who had accrued almost 7,500 hours of flight time, including 474 hours on the Boeing 737.
+The captain of Flight 604 was 53-year-old Khedr Abdullah who had accrued almost 7,500 hours of flight time, including 474 hours on the Boeing 737.
 The first officer was 25-year-old Amr al-Shaafei who had fewer than 800 hours of flying experience, with 242 of them on the Boeing 737.
-42-year-old Ashraf Abdelhamid, who was training as a first officer and had experience flying corporate jets, sat in the cockpit with the pilot and co-pilot.
-Though Egyptian, Abdelhamid also held Canadian and U.S. citizenships.
+Also in the cockpit was 42-year-old Ashraf Abdelhamid, who was training as a first officer and had experience flying corporate jets.